stefansbv/transfer/transfer.md

 Transfer is a CLI application written in Perl.

-The concept is simple, read a table data from a source, optionally make some transformation and transfer it to the destination table.
+The concept is simple, read a table data from a source, optionally make some transformation on each record and transfer the record to the destination.

-Currently (for v0.18) the source can be a file in XLS or CSV format or a database table.
+Currently XXX (v0.18) the source can be a file in XLS or CSV format or a database table.
 The destination can be a database table.

 The required configurations for the transformations are hold in files